JHU-PL-Lab/www-fpse/lecture/variants.md

 ;;
 ```

-* Like lists operations this is not mutating -- it returns a whole new tree.
+* Like list operations this is not mutating -- it returns a whole new tree.
+* Well, recall for lists that if we have list `l` then `0 :: l` can share the `l` due to immutability
+* So, for here, only one path through tree is not shared: on average only log n new nodes need to be made.
+[More later in lecture on efficiency](efficiency.html).

 ```ocaml
 let bt' = insert_int 4 bt;;
 let bt'' = insert_int 0 bt';; (* thread in the most recent tree into subsequent insert *)
 ```

-* For non-integers however, we need to explicitly supply any equal or comparison function.
+* For non-integers , we need to explicitly supply any equal or comparison function.
    - recall `=` in `Core` works on integers only.
 * Library functions needing to compare will in fact take a comparision operation as argument
 * For example in the `List` library, the [`List.sort` function](https://ocaml.janestreet.com/ocaml-core/latest/doc/base/Base/List/index.html#val-sort)